dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/csv.md

 **arrow writer**

 * binary columns are supported only if they contain valid UTF-8 characters
-* complex (nested, struct) types are not supported
+* json (nested, struct) types are not supported

 **csv writer**
 * binary columns are supported only if they contain valid UTF-8 characters (easy to add more encodings)
-* complex columns dumped with json.dumps
+* json columns dumped with json.dumps
 * **None** values are always quoted